 - 1. Improve scholastically. - 2.
-Show evidence of the capacity to successfully complete the AMSN program.
+Show evidence of the capacity to successfully complete a baccalaureate degree in nursing.

 While on academic probation, the APG committee may restrict the number of credit hours and the kinds of courses that may be taken.
-The kinds of courses that may be taken while on probation may also be restricted.
 The sanction of probationary status is invoked for a period of at least one full time semester and not more than two full time semesters.
 The Associate Dean will give students on academic probation written notification of their status in the nursing program.
 Probationary letters remain in the student's academic file.